forkedReminisce/Note_Aggregate/content/other/jp/adjectives.md

-All pure adjectives ==end in ～い==.
-It is this ～い that ==gets dropped in conjugations==.
+All pure adjectives end in ～い.
+It is this that gets dropped in conjugations.
 Adjectives possess an attributive and predicative form.

 # {{< heading "Basic" >}}